w3c-cg/planning/README.md

-# Specification 'automated-planning'

-This is the repository for automated-planning.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+Welcome to the repository for the [Automated Planning and Scheduling Community Group](https://www.w3.org/community/planning/)!